cpplain/launch-school-core-curriculum/rb101/lesson_2/notes.md

 ## Walk-through: Calculator

 - [calculator.rb](calculator.rb)
-- Local variables initialized within an `if` statement can be accessed outside of the statement
+- Local variables initialized within an `if` statement can be accessed outside of the statement.
-- Ruby `if` statements can return a value
+- Ruby `if` statements can return a value.

 ```ruby
 answer = true ? "yes" : "no"